Lorna Castaneda Brain

 Originally from Bowmanville, Ontario, Emma began her formal education in theatre at Randolph College for the Performing Arts, where she attended for two years.
 She has since had the opportunity to work with Disney Cruise Line, where she played roles such as Rapunzel, Cinderella, Mary Poppins, and many more.
 Emma has also performed with Royal Caribbean Cruises as a Lead Vocalist for their production shows.
 Now back at home, she is ready to hit the performing scene on land and is looking forward to upcoming performances in her hometown.

 Recently, James has performed with a community theatre group in Bienfait, Saskatchewan.
 The two-act comedies have included The New Kid on the Block (Parker Klawson), KOLD Radio (Walter Gissleson), and Drinking Habits (George).
-James also took part in local productions and coordinates sound production for the summer art show in Newcastle, Ontario.
+James also took part in local productions and has participated in Lorna's summer concerts since 2012.